 - If your gear has a Standard SMA-Female (SSF) connector on it, then your cable needs to have Standard-SMA-Male.

 - If your gear has a Reverse Polarity SMA-Female (RSF) connector on it, then your cable needs to have RP-SMA-Male.

-- If you are looking to purchase customized RF coax cables (PT195, PT240, PT400) can be purchased through our website or can be custom configured on our vendor's "build your own coax" tool at: www.rfmax.us - link here.
+- If you are looking to purchase customized RF coax cables (PT195, PT240, PT400) they can be purchased through our website or can be custom configured on our vendor's "Build Your Own Coax Cable" tool.

-Any other questions?
-Just EMAIL us at any time!
+Have any other questions?
+Email us at any time!